Steelers-Chiefs moved to primetime because of ice storm

 KANSAS CITY, Mo.
 (AP) -- The AFC divisional playoff game between the Steelers and Chiefs on Sunday has been moved from an early afternoon kickoff to primetime because of an ice storm due to hit the Kansas City area this weekend.

-The game was originally scheduled to kickoff at 12:05 p.m.
+The game was originally scheduled to kick off at 12:05 p.m.
 Central time.
 It will now start at 7:20 p.m. to give road crews and public safety officials more time to treat roads and parking lots.

 ''If people are going to the game, slow down, leave early and be cautious,'' said Troy Schulte, the city manager for Kansas City, Missouri, where Arrowhead Stadium sits just off Interstate 70.